mikaelho/pythonista-lambda-deploy/README.md

 AWS Lambda function name is the name of the directory where your handler function is.
 You can develop and keep re-deploying your function, and the deployer will update the AWS Lambda function.
 But if you change the directory name, the deployer will create a new AWS Lambda function and an API endpoint with a different URL.

+# License

+Do what you want with it, but do not blame me if something goes wrong.